Moving forwards together to a positive future

 Use children’s toys to help illustrate a story or to explore a particular concept.
 These are particularly useful for younger children but baby toys may be equally appropriate props in the secondary school, given the right circumstances.
 Students easily relate to toys and they are good aids for understanding.
 For example, a jig-saw with a piece missing – life is not complete for some people without their religious life; teddy bears – special friends you can tell anything to, like prayer to God.

 As with any visitor, clear guidance should be given as to what is expected of them.
 They need to know what support they can expect from the school too, and what the constraints are.
 If you ask a visitor to lead one assembly in a series of five on the same theme, ensure that they know what else is being done so that they do not duplicate.
 Do not overdo the charity requests for fund-raising.
+Look at breaking down prejudice by representing a protected characteristic or minority group.

 Depending on your theme, select any video which will illustrate your point.
 Use ‘sensory deprivation’ (listen to the dialogue with covered screen or watch the scene without the sound) to focus on a particular aspect.
 Or select a clip which you can talk about / discuss.
 For example, there are numerous scenes in ‘Toy Story’ which cover many dimensions for SMSC development.